International Coastal Cleanup Environmental Summit 2018: Engaging the Youth for a Sustainable Future

 “As a company, we want to grow while reducing our environmental impact and growing our positive social impact.
 In everything we do, from the time we started until now, we are very serious about this mission,” said Ed Sunico, VP for Sustainable Business and Communications of Unilever Philippines.

-“We are guided by our ambitions to enable and inspire a positive impact how people interact with their environment.
-For us, it becomes imperative that we change how we do our business and operate more sustainably.” said Ana Legarda, Head of Communications of Proctor & Gamble Philippines.
+“We are guided by our ambitions to enable and inspire a positive impact on how people interact with their environment.
+For us, it becomes imperative that we change how we do our business and operate more sustainably,” said Ana Legarda, Head of Communications of Proctor & Gamble Philippines.

 “PARMS symbolizes what is possible if we all work together towards a common goal.
 We are very happy to partner with them this year and allowing us to learn, understand and be inspired by what their organization is about” said Avecilla.
 During the program, the present members of PARMS together with its President Crispian Lao and Vice-President Bert Guevara signed a pledge wall witnessed by Senator Cynthia Villar for their commitment to protect and preserve our environment.